Blair Brown (American football): Pittsburgh Maulers

-Brown was drafted by the Pittsburgh Maulers of the United States Football League (USFL) in the 31st round of the 2022 USFL draft on February 24, 2022.
+Brown was selected by the Pittsburgh Maulers of the United States Football League (USFL) in the 31st round of the 2022 USFL draft on February 24, 2022.
 He was transferred to the team's practice squad before the start of the regular season on April 16.
 He remained on the inactive roster on April 22.
 He was transferred to the active roster on April 30.
 He was released on May 5.